zotonic/zotonic/doc/manuals/cookbook/frontend-share-variable.rst

   {% extends "base_1.tpl" %}

-  {# THIS WON'T WORK BECAUSE %with% AND %block% TAGS CANNOT BE NESTED THIS WAY #}
+  {# THIS won’t WORK BECAUSE %with% AND %block% TAGS CANNOT BE NESTED THIS WAY #}
   {% with m.mymodule.myquery as myresult %}

   {% block html_body %}